Should I use a freight forwarder?

 What if the store won't accept an Australian credit card?

 Not only do some US retail websites refuse to post to non-US addresses, some will refuse payment from non-US credit cards too.
 For a fee, some freight-forwarding services can make a purchase on your behalf.
-This service goes by a variety of names, such as Assisted Purchase (Shipito), BuyForMe (ComGateway and HopShopGo) and Shop For Me (MatesFreight), among others.
+This service goes by a variety of names, such as Assisted Purchase (Shipito) and BuyForMe (ComGateway and HopShopGo), among others.
 US to Oz can bid on US eBay or buy US iTunes gift cards for you.

 There are dozens of companies all over the world offering similar services to ShopMate.
 We looked at some of the main players shipping from the US to Australia: